strategineer/personal-website/source/journals/2019-05-07-Blood-Bowl-2-Dice-And-RSI.html.markdown

 date: 2019-05-07
 tags: gaming
 ---
-"Blood Bowl 2 smashes Warhammer and American football together, in an explosive cocktail of turn-based strategy, humor and brutality, adapted from Games Workshop's famous boardgame."
+"Blood Bowl 2 smashes Warhammer and American football together, in an explosive cocktail of turn-based strategy, humour and brutality, adapted from Games Workshop's famous board game."

 I'd be hard pressed to come up with a better brief description of what Blood Bowl is.